stanwood/StanwoodSocial/README.md

 ##### Facebook

 Facebook will share the `likeObject?.shareLink`, the title, and the post image.
-In case the Facebook `Social` iOS SDK is avalible, the stadard share will be used, otherwise, we will use `FBSDKShareKit`
+In case the Facebook `Social` iOS SDK is available, the standard share will be used, otherwise, we will use `FBSDKShareKit`

 ##### YouTube